The

 are integral parts of the brain!

-Compared with the prosencephalon (telencephalon and
+Compared with the prosencephalon (telencephalon and diencephalon),

-diencephalon), the mesencephalon undergoes far less transformation.
+the mesencephalon undergoes far less transformation.
+Its

-Its dorsal surface forms the tectum,
+dorsal surface forms the tectum,

 while its floor forms the tegmentum.
+While

-While these structures are differentiating, the cavity
+these structures are differentiating, the cavity that separates

-the cerebral aqueduct.
-The rostral portion of this aqueduct
+The rostral portion of this aqueduct opens into the third

-opens into the third ventricle of the diencephalon.
+ventricle of the diencephalon.

-The mesencephalon serves as the passageway for the bundles of
+The mesencephalon serves as the passageway

-fibres that connect the cortex to the spinal cord—both
+for the bundles of fibres that connect the cortex to the spinal

-to participate in movement
+those that descend to participate in movement

 control.